drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 I favor the serial comma (aka “Oxford comma") because it enhances clarity.
 [Definition and examples](http://www.oxforddictionaries.com/words/what-is-the-oxford-comma)
 #### sexist language
 [Garner offers strategies](http://www.lawprose.org/garners-usage-tip-of-the-day-sexism-3/) for reworking sentences to avoid a generic masculine pronoun and for [handling words that traditionally end in -man](http://www.lawprose.org/garners-usage-tip-of-the-day-sexism-5/) (e.g., *fireman* becomes *firefighter*).
+#### *sic*
+When a source truly misspells something or is ungrammatical, but you are quoting it exactly anyway for some good reason, use [*sic*] so readers know that the fault is not yours.
+[Bryan Garner offers more advice](http://www.lawprose.org/garners-usage-tip-of-the-day-sic/), including advice about when not to use [*sic*].
 #### *significant*
 *Significant* has become a fraught word because of abuses and misunderstandings of the concept of **statistical significance**, which [Diane F. Halpern explains here](https://www.edge.org/response-detail/11693), [Charles Seife explains here](https://www.edge.org/response-detail/25414), and from confusions about the related concept of effect size, which [Bruce Hood explains here](https://www.edge.org/response-detail/25414).
 Be sure to understand how any of your sources is using (or abusing) *significance* in the scientific sense, and consider alternative adjectives in your own writing.